 Today architectural practice consumes all of John’s professional time.
-He focuses on modernist homes, green and net-zero energy homes, and mid-century modern buildings in general.
-Having recently become a certified Passive House Designer, he is excited to be working on more net-zero energy modern house and looks forward to working on more modern zero-net energy houses.
+He focuses on modernist homes, Passive Houses, net-zero energy homes, and mid-century modern buildings in general.
+Having recently become a certified Passive House Designer, he is excited to be working on more net-zero energy modern houses and is pleased to be working on the firm’s first modern style Passive House.

 As the firm’s only Associate, Geoff is responsible for leading his own projects, helping other project managers and staff, and taking the lead when John is not around.
 With his many years at the firm under his belt, Geoff is also the go-to guy for “how we do things” and has made an enduring contribution to the firm design-wise.
 Geoff and John constantly push each other to keep improving the firm’s design direction while honoring the firm’s history and portfolio.

 Geoff lives with his wife Diana in San Francisco, travels and explores as much as possible, creates and collects art, and plays soccer when possible.
 He strongly believes in socially relevant modern design, and strives to apply these sensibilities to his personal and professional work.

-Klara has been a Project Manager with Klopf Architecture since 2013 and has over seventeen years of experience in the field on both coasts.
-Licensed as an architect in Connecticut, Klara studied history of art and architecture as an undergrad at Brown University and received her Master of Architecture degree from the University of Oregon in 1999.
+Klara is a Project Architect who has been with Klopf Architecture since 2013.
+She has over 18 years of experience in the field on both coasts.
+Formerly licensed as an architect in Connecticut, Klara studied history of art and architecture as an undergrad at Brown University and received her Master of Architecture degree from the University of Oregon in 1999.

-In addition to her previous professional experience, Klara has led dozens of modern home projects ranging from mid-century modern remodels to new modernist homes while a project manager at Klopf Architecture.
+In addition to her previous professional experience, Klara has led dozens of modern home projects ranging from mid-century modern remodels to new modernist homes while at Klopf Architecture.
 Contractors and clients have appreciated her devotion to her projects and her attention to design and detail.

 Klara lives in San Francisco with her husband and their daughter.
 She enjoys walks with her daughter, novels, short stories, foreign films, travel, and spending time with family and friends in the Bay Area and points beyond.